 On the other hand, benefits are worthy:

-- Project Manager will have a focus on the problems that crucial for project success.
+- The Project Manager will have focus on the problems that crucial for project success.

 - The team is encouraged to share their concerns and fears rather than hiding them into the buffered estimates.

-- Qualitative risk analysis process creates engagement opportunities for stakeholders.
+- The qualitative risk analysis process creates engagement opportunities for stakeholders.

 - A project gets more transparency of threats and opportunities.